-AFI's Administrative offices, which include the CEO, COO, AFI Conservatory executives, Human Resources and Facilities, can be found on the second floor of the Warner building.
-The first floor and garden level houses several Conservatory offices, e.g. Admissions, Production Services, Faculty members, and the AFI Finance Department.
-There are also two smaller screening facilities; the Ted Ashley Screening Room and the AFI Theater, classroom and meeting spaces (North and South Galleries) and a production soundstage.
+AFI's Administrative offices, which include the CEO, COO, AFI Admissions and Conservatory executive staff, Facilities, and AFI's Finance Department can be found on the second floor of the Warner building.
+AFI Human Resources is located on the first floor along with two smaller screening facilities: the Ted Ashley Screening Room and the AFI Theater, classrooms and the North and South Gallery meeting spaces.
+While the garden level houses several Conservatory offices, e.g., 1st and 2nd Year Physical Production and faculty/mentor offices and a production soundstage.
 The Campus Information Center (CIC) is located in the first floor lobby area and is the primary reception area for Campus visitors.